 The phrase is also used in Eliza Cook’s Journal, December 1851, but the word “safe” is replaced with “sure”:

 “We lnaded at the rude jetty, rather hurriedly as the boatmen seemed to think, for one of them exclaimed: ‘Aisy, aisy, Sir! better be sure than sorry,’—a good maxim, worthy of being noted, like those of Captain Cuttle.”

-And finally, its earliest appearance (that I could find) comes from The Sydney Morning Herald newspaper, May 1847:
+And finally, its earliest appearance (that I know of) comes from The Sydney Morning Herald newspaper, May 1847:

 “He (Mr. N ) again begged it to be distinctly understood that what he had stated he merely threw out as a suggestion, considering that it was always better to be ‘safe than sorry.’ “

-Here’s an example of this saying being used in a sentence:
+Here are two examples of this common saying in a sentence:

 - Before heading to work in the morning, I take a few seconds to lock the door to my house.
 It’s better to be safe than sorry.